After this chapter, you should be able to:

 Figure 15.14: This page is from a 1908 version of the Binet-Simon Intelligence Scale.
 Children being tested were asked which face, of each pair, was prettier.
 (Image is in the public domain)

 Soon after Binet and Simon introduced their test, the American psychologist Lewis Terman at Stanford University (1877–1956) developed an American version of Binet’s test that became known as the Stanford- Binet Intelligence Test.
 The Stanford-Binet is a measure of general intelligence made up of a wide variety of tasks including vocabulary, memory for pictures, naming of familiar objects, repeating sentences, and following commands.

 David Wechsler- Wechsler-Bellevue Intelligence Scale

-In 1939, David Wechsler, a psychologist who spent part of his career working with World War I veterans, developed a new IQ test in the United States.
-Wechsler combined several subtests from other intelligence tests used between 1880 and World War I. These subtests tapped into a variety of verbal and nonverbal skills, because Wechsler believed that intelligence encompassed “the global capacity of a person to act purposefully, to think rationally, and to deal effectively with his environment” (Wechsler, 1958, p.
+In 1939, David Wechsler, a psychologist who spent part of their career working with World War I veterans, developed a new IQ test in the United States.
+Wechsler combined several subtests from other intelligence tests used between 1880 and World War I. These subtests tapped into a variety of verbal and nonverbal skills because Wechsler believed that intelligence encompassed “the global capacity of a person to act purposefully, to think rationally, and to deal effectively with their environment” (Wechsler, 1958, p.
 7, as cited in Paris, Ricardo, Raymond, & Johnson, 2021).
-He named the test the Wechsler-Bellevue Intelligence Scale (Wechsler, 1981, as cited in Paris, Ricardo, Raymond, & Johnson, 2021).
+The test was named the Wechsler-Bellevue Intelligence Scale (Wechsler, 1981, as cited in Paris, Ricardo, Raymond, & Johnson, 2021).
 This combination of subtests became one of the most extensively used intelligence tests in the history of psychology.

 Figure 15.15: David Wechsler (Image by Comet Photo AG (Zurich) is licensed under CC BY-SA 4.0)